-While on official travel (domestic or international) daily limits for meals will be reimbursed based on which cities are attended.
+While on official overnight travel, per diem for meals will be based on which cities are attended.
 The standard rate is a rate of \$50 per day for full travel days.
 The daily meal limits are broken down in the table below.
-Also in the table below, are the times in which each meal can take place for reimbursement.
-For example, if traveling and are home before 3pm, then you can be reimbursed for breakfast and lunch.
-If the conference/training/or business destination provides semi-daily meals (i.e. breakfast, lunch, or dinner) then you will only be reimbursed for meals paid for.
-The standard rate applies to all travel except for cities with higher rates.
-The VP of Finance, Operations & Administration will deem as such and provide approval, prior to departure.
+Also, the table below shows the times each meal qualifies for per diem.
+For example, if you are traveling and returning before 3 pm, you will qualify for breakfast and lunch.
+If the conference/training/or business destination provides semi-daily meals (i.e. breakfast, lunch, or dinner), then you will only qualify for meals not provided.
+The standard rate applies to all travel except for cities with higher rates, where the full-day rate is \$70.
+The Controller or CFO must preapprove a high rate for any city not listed BEFORE departure after appropriate department approval.
+The following cities are considered high rate: Chicago, IL, Washington, DC, Dallas/San Antonio/Houston, TX, Atlanta, GA, and Philadelphia, PA.

 Meal Allotted Daily Amount Time frame

-Breakfas st\$ 10 6am-10am
+Breakfast :\$10 6am-10am

+Lunch \$15 11am-3pm

+Dinner \$25 3pm-10pm

+High Rate Meal Allotted Daily Amount Time Frame

+Breakfast \$15 6am-10am

-Lunch \$ 15 11am-3pm
+Lunch \$20 11am-3pm

-Dinner \$ 25 3pm-10pm
+Dinner \$35 3pm-10pm